Our research is editorially independent but we may earn a commission for purchases made through our links.

 South Padre Island isn’t just a vacation spot for college students on spring break.
 This Texas coastal city is a perfect getaway for all Texans looking for a beach and a relaxing time.
-Spend your vacation sunbathing, jet skiing or fishing.
+Spend your vacation sunbathing, jet skiing, or fishing.
 South Padre is also teeming with wildlife, making it a great destination for bird watchers and dolphin lovers.
-Aside from the miles of sandy shore here, South Padre Island is also home to a Schlitterbahn waterpark and the Port Isabel Lighthouse State Historical Park and boasts luxury beachfront accommodations.
+Aside from the miles of sandy shore here, South Padre Island is also home to a Schlitterbahn waterpark and the Port Isabel Lighthouse State Historic Park and boasts luxury beachfront accommodations.

 Texas’ capital city is one of the Lone Star State’s top vacation destinations.
-Music lovers, outdoor enthusiasts and foodies alike head to this city to experience its eclectic culture.
+Music lovers, outdoor enthusiasts, and foodies alike head to this city to experience its eclectic culture.
 Known as the “Live Music Capital of the World,” a number of great musical acts head to Austin, especially during the popular music festival Austin City Limits.
-Even if you aren’t here to see your favorite band, you won’t want to miss hiking the Greenbelt, shopping on South Congress Avenue or bar hopping along 6th Street.
+Even if you aren’t here to see your favorite band, you won’t want to miss hiking the Greenbelt, shopping on South Congress Avenue or bar-hopping along 6th Street.

 Many travelers flock to San Antonio to see one of Texas’ most popular historical attractions, the Alamo.
 However, San Antonio is more than just this iconic historical site.
 When you’re done exploring the Alamo, make sure to head to the Riverwalk for a boat ride or a gourmet meal.
 San Antonio has a number of family-friendly attractions too like the San Antonio Zoo and Six Flags Fiesta Texas.